oneminch/Notes/Java.md

 - **Checked Exceptions**
     - Checked by the compiler at compile-time.
-    - Handling these exceptions (using `try-catch` blocks) or declaring them in the method signature (using the `throws` clause) is required.
+    - Handling these exceptions using `try-catch` blocks or *ducking* them (by declaring them in the method signature using the `throws` clause) is required.
+        - If not handled, the compiler cannot proceed with the compilation of code, resulting in a *compilation error*.
+    - Not derived from the `RuntimeException` class.
     - Examples: `IOException`, `SQLException`, `ClassNotFoundException`, etc.

 ```java